sealerio/sealer/docs/design/clusterfile-v2.md

 ### Apply a simple cluster by default

-3 masters and a node, its so clearly and simple, cool
+3 masters and a node, It's so clearly and simple, cool

 ```yaml
 apiVersion: sealer.cloud/v2